As a commitment to nurturing artists we provide a number of fellowships and residencies.

 2024 Andrew Cameron Fellow

-Margaret Thanos has been awarded the 2024 Andrew Cameron Fellowship.
+Margaret Thanos was awarded the 2024 Andrew Cameron Fellowship.

 The Associates Program is a capacity-building initiative for the Associate, Assistant and Observing Artists working across the annual Belvoir season, works in development, as well creative artists making their mainstage debut.